As a composer, I ask myself one key question:

 — Murray Hidary

 Classical contemporary composer and pianist Murray Hidary studied Music and Composition at New York University.
-His post-minimalist works range from real-time compositions created in front of an audience to orchestral and ensemble work.
-Murray is currently touring his live musical experience, MindTravel, while scoring film and commercial work.
-He recently scored the documentary REM about iconic architect Rem Koolhaas, which premiered at the Venice Film Festival in 2016.
+His post-minimalist works range from real-time compositions created in front of an audience (an immersive musical experience called MindTravel) to orchestral and ensemble work.

-Hidary's mentors and influences include Paul Alan Levi, Dorothy Lawson, Ravi Shankar, Keith Jarrett, Paolo Tatafiore as well as composers Philip Glass, Steve Reich and Terry Riley.
+Hidary's mentors and influences include Paul Alan Levi, Dorothy Lawson, Ravi Shankar, Keith Jarrett, and Paolo Tatafiore as well as composers Philip Glass, Steve Reich, and Terry Riley.